AdobeDocs/experience-platform.en/help/query-service/essential-concepts/dataset-statistics.md

 ## Compute statistics {#compute-statistics}

-Additional constructs have been added to the `ANALYZE TABLE` command that allow you to **compute statistics for a subset of a dataset and for certain columns**.
-To do this, you must use the `ANALYZE TABLE <tableName> COMPUTE STATISTICS` format.
+Additional constructs have been added to the `ANALYZE TABLE` command that allows you to **compute statistics for a subset of a dataset and for certain columns**.
+To compute dataset statistics, you must use the `ANALYZE TABLE <tableName> COMPUTE STATISTICS` format.

 >[!IMPORTANT]
 >
 >The default behavior computes statistics for the **entire dataset** and for **all columns**.
 To compute statistics on all columns, you would use the query format `ANALYZE TABLE COMPUTE STATISTICS`.
-You are **not** recommended to use this on an ADLS dataset, as the size of the dataset can be very large (potentially petabytes of data).
+You are **not** recommended to use the `COMPUTE STATISTICS` command without filters on an ADLS dataset, as the size of the dataset can be very large (potentially petabytes of data).
 Instead, you should always consider running the analyze command using `FILTERCONTEXT` and a specified list of columns.
 See the sections on [limiting analyzed columns](#limit-included-columns) and [adding a filter condition](#filter-condition) for more details.

 The example seen below computes statistics for the `adc_geometric` dataset and for **all** columns in the dataset.